 RE/VISIONIST is an online publication created by students of the Sarah Lawrence College Women’s History Graduate Program.
 In the interest of fostering dialogue, RE/VISIONIST aims to promote a critical analysis of history and contemporary issues through the lens of multiple feminisms.
 We focus on the intersections of lived realities and histories, such as the experiences related to race, class, gender, sexuality, age, and ability.
 We strive to keep the question, “Who gets to write history?” on the table.

 Featured articles should be between 500-1000 words; however, we are more concerned with meaningful content, so there is some flexibility with word count.
 If you are interested in making a submission to RE/VISIONIST, please send an email with a 100-word proposal about the topic you plan to cover to firstname.lastname@example.org.
-Please send your proposal one month before your desired publishing date (submissions are published every Friday).
+Please send your proposal one week before your desired publishing date to account for editing time (submissions are published every Friday).

 If desired, you may include a full article.
 Articles may address a wide range of topics including, but not limited to, history, gender, race, class, sexuality, age, ability, religion, human rights, pop culture, art, and music.